perlwasm/talk-perlcic-2020/index.md

 Note:
 Here is a diagram of how some of the most important classes in wasmtime work.

-1. The module is a compiled in-memory representation of a WebAssembly binary.
+1. The module object is a compiled in-memory representation of a WebAssembly binary.
-2. The module can contain a number of name/FuncType mappins.
+2. The module object can contain a number of name/FuncType mappins.
 3. A FuncType is just a function signature, so this tells us what the functions are called and how to call them
-4. The module also has other useful objects that let us introspect the WebAseembly binary
+4. The module object also contains other useful objects that let us introspect the WebAseembly binary
-5. The MemoryType tells us the minimum and maxiumum number of pages the WebAssembly requires.
+5. The most important after the functions is the MemoryType.
+This tells us the minimum and maxiumum number of pages the WebAssembly requires.

-1. A Wasmetime instance can be created from the module
+1. A Wasmetime instance object can be created from the module object
-2. Which we can use to call Func or function objects
+2. Which we can use to actually call Func or function objects
-3. And access the WebAssembly's memory with a data pointer and size of the region
+3. And access the WebAssembly's Memory object which gives us a data pointer and a size of the region
 4. Importantly, although we can poke around with Wasm's memory, WebAssembly cannot address memory outside of its own region

 ---